skraft-redhat/container_k8s_openshift_demo/container/CONTAINER.md

 (Remark: It might be that the process still polutes the port.
 In that case, you can find out with `netstat -anop | grep 8080`)

+8. Scaling the container:
+If you run the "podman run" command again, it fails.
+Why?
+Because you can't connect two processes to the same port.

 Discussion:
 - If container dies, there is no self-healing
 - How to scale?
 (Starting another container would have a conflicting port)